 If there is a machine that can replace all surgeons and is proven to increase public wellbeing, surgeons are not allowed to block that automation.
 Any surgeon trying to block automation beneficial to the health of the public is not performing their full responsibility to society.
 Wouldn't it be great if we were all as highly educated as cardiologists in the field of cardiology?
 If there was a way that we could all become cardiology experts, any cardiologist blocking that reform is not performing their full responsibility to society.
 If there was a pill that could cure all diseases, any healthcare worker obstructing the introduction of that pill is not performing their full responsibility to society.

 From a healthcare perspective, the Self-Dissolving Principle is like the Hippocratic Oath but dealing with the relationship between healthcare occupations and the public receiving their services.
-A healthcare worker blocking public access to medical information not granted directly from themselves harms the general public.
-In that scenario, harm is not being done when an individual patient goes to that healthcare worker for information, but harm is being done in terms of the occupation's relationship with the general public.
-The Hippocratic Oath might be satisfied, but not the Self-Dissolving Principle.
-For one to be considered truly responsible and professional, one must follow both.
+A healthcare worker blocking public access to medical information not given directly from themselves harms the general public.
+In that scenario, harm is not being done when an individual patient goes to that healthcare worker for information (assuming the right health information is given), but harm is being done in terms of the occupation's relationship with the general public; the Hippocratic Oath is satisfied, but the Self-Dissolving Principle is not.
+For one to be considered truly responsible and professional, both principles must be satisfied.

 The Self-Dissolving Principle is necessary for maximum efficiency in society because it ensures that people are always providing services that satisfy a genuine societal need.